EHansonn/SpringBreak/README.md

-Who knows what this could turn out to be
+Who knows what this could turn out to be.
 So far I have my postgres db running inside docker and the java backend is setup enough to start working on the front end

 docker